Diagnosing dogs with SM

 * Find a list of board certified veterinary neurologists in North America, the UK and a few other countries: Neurologists

 * Learn about MRIs and how they are used to diagnose SM, and view MRIs of affected and clear cavaliers: MRIs

 * Find out about some special, low cost MRI screening clinics for dogs in the US and UK: Low cost MRI clinics

 * Learn more about PSOM, primary secretory otitis media, an ear condition similar to 'glue ear' in children than can cause symptoms similar to SM: PSOM

-One extensive problem for SM dogs is the length of time it can take for someone to finally recognise the dog has syringomyelia, which is normally a very rare condition.
-Thus a dog can suffer for weeks, months or years as its syringomyelia is misdiagnosed and wrongly treated -- usually as allergies, back problems or sprains.
+One extensive problem for SM dogs is the length of time it can take for someone to finally recognise the dog has syringomyelia, which is normally a very rare condition in most dogs.
+Thus a dog can suffer for weeks, months or years as its syringomyelia is misdiagnosed and wrongly treated -- usually as allergies, back problems, ear infections, or sprains.
 Most vets will never have seen a case, and even many neurologists are unfamiliar with it, or unaware of the level of affectedness in cavaliers.
 You can make a difference!
 Downloading and print out the symptoms document, Dr Clare Rusbridge's Canine Chiari-like Malformation and Syringomyelia, and Dr Rusbridge's treatment recommendations and bring them to your vet for their files.